evanharmon1/harmon-ops/mac/CHECKLIST-MAC.md

 # CHECKLIST-MAC.md
 Checklist for setting up a new Mac

+## Create **machine-specific folder** in infra/{machineName}
+(for machine-specific Brewfile, checklist, and any other files, scripts, etc.)
+- [ ] Copy this checklist file to that folder to keep track of config process

 ## **Install macOS** from scratch
 - [ ] Erase your Mac with Erase Assistant:
     - [ ] https://support.apple.com/guide/mac-help/erase-and-reinstall-macos-mh27903/mac